 referrals and transactions).

 interest to that party’s trade names, trademarks, service marks, logos and

 domain names (“Brand Feature(s)”).
 Subject to the terms of the Agreement,

-Google grants to the Participant a non-exclusive, non-sub-licensable licence to display Google’s
+Google grants to the Participant a non-exclusive, non-sub-licensable licence

-guidelines located at http://www.google.com/permissions/guidelines.html, as such URL
+Google’s then-current branding guidelines located at http://www.google.com/permissions/guidelines.html, as such URL

 may be updated from time to time by Google.
 Google may revoke the licence

 granted under this clause at any time, at its sole discretion, by written

 notice (email notice permitted) to the Participant.
 Subject to the terms of

-the Agreement, the Participant grants Google a non-exclusive and non-sub-licensable licence to
+the Agreement, the Participant grants Google a non-exclusive and

 12. Fees; Payment.

-Agreement and to the remainder of this Clause 12, Google will pay
+with this Agreement and to the remainder of this Clause 12, Google will pay

 the Participant a one-off referral fee (a “Referral Fee”) per individual end

 user licensed to use the Services for all or any part of the Fee Assessment

 Period as a result of a Valid Transaction completed during the Term (each, a

 “Referred End User”).
 The amount and currency of the Referral Fee will be

 determined based on the country in which the Eligible Referral is located.